UK Ltd vs US LLC for Cross-Border Founders (2026)

 When a UK Ltd is the clearer fit

-- Revenue comes primarily from UK or European customers.
-GBP invoicing, UK Stripe, UK banking — all native.
-No currency conversion, no foreign entity classification issues.
+- Revenue is mostly UK or European customers.
+GBP invoicing, UK Stripe, UK banking, all native.
+No conversion fees, no foreign entity headaches.

-- VAT registration is needed.
-UK businesses exceeding the £90,000 VAT threshold (2025/26) register for UK VAT directly.
-A US LLC selling to UK customers faces the same VAT obligation but with additional complexity around foreign entity registration.
+- VAT registration is on the horizon.
+UK businesses exceeding the £90,000 threshold (2025/26) register directly.
+A US LLC selling to UK customers faces the same obligation but with extra friction around foreign entity registration.

 When a US LLC is the clearer fit

-- Revenue comes entirely from US customers.
-Direct USD invoicing, Stripe US, Mercury or Relay banking — no currency conversion layer.
+- Revenue is entirely from US customers.
+Direct USD invoicing, Stripe US, Mercury or Relay banking.
+No conversion layer.

-- US payment processor access is the bottleneck.
-Some US-specific platforms, marketplaces, and B2B payment workflows require a US entity with an EIN.
-A UK Ltd cannot onboard to these systems.
+- US payment access is the actual bottleneck.
+Some US platforms, marketplaces, and B2B payment workflows require a US entity with an EIN.
+A UK Ltd simply can't onboard.

-- The founder has resolved the HMRC classification issue.
-This means working with a UK tax adviser who understands how HMRC classifies US LLCs and can structure the founder's Self Assessment filing to avoid double taxation.
-This is not a one-time setup — it is an ongoing filing consideration.
+- You've sorted the HMRC classification issue.
+This means a UK tax adviser who knows how HMRC classifies US LLCs and can structure your Self Assessment to avoid double taxation.
+Not a one-time conversation.
+Ongoing.

-- The founder accepts dual-jurisdiction compliance.
-A UK-resident with a US LLC files UK Self Assessment (reporting worldwide income), US Form 5472 with pro forma Form 1120, and potentially state-level filings depending on the state of formation.
+- You accept dual-jurisdiction compliance.
+UK Self Assessment (worldwide income), US Form 5472 with pro forma Form 1120, and potentially state-level filings depending on formation state.

 The dual structure: UK Ltd + US LLC

-Some UK founders operate both entities: a UK Ltd for domestic operations and investor eligibility, and a US LLC for US-facing revenue and banking.
-This structure appears in several patterns:
+Some UK founders run both: a UK Ltd for domestic operations and investor eligibility, a US LLC for US-facing revenue and banking.
+Three common patterns:

 Pattern 1: UK Ltd as parent, US LLC as subsidiary.
-The UK Ltd owns the US LLC.
-US revenue flows through the LLC into the UK Ltd, which then pays Corporation Tax on consolidated worldwide income.
-This is the cleanest structure for UK tax purposes — HMRC sees a UK company with a foreign subsidiary, a well-understood arrangement.
+The UK Ltd owns the LLC.
+US revenue flows through the LLC into the UK Ltd, which pays Corporation Tax on consolidated worldwide income.
+Cleanest structure for UK tax purposes because HMRC sees a UK company with a foreign subsidiary, which is well-understood.

 Pattern 2: Founder owns both independently.
-The founder holds the UK Ltd and the US LLC separately.
-This creates two independent compliance tracks: UK Corporation Tax + annual accounts for the Ltd, and US Form 5472 + state filings for the LLC.
-Income allocation between the two entities becomes a transfer pricing consideration if one entity provides services to or receives payments from the other.
+Two separate compliance tracks: UK Corporation Tax + annual accounts for the Ltd, US Form 5472 + state filings for the LLC.
+If one entity pays or bills the other, transfer pricing documentation kicks in.

-Pattern 3: US LLC formed for a specific product or market.
-The UK Ltd remains the primary operating entity.
-The US LLC is formed specifically to hold a US-facing SaaS product, process US payments via Stripe, or satisfy a US-specific contractual requirement.
-The LLC's scope is intentionally narrow.
+Pattern 3: US LLC for a specific product or market.
+The UK Ltd stays primary.
+The LLC exists narrowly to hold a US-facing SaaS product, process US payments via Stripe, or satisfy a US contractual requirement.

 What the dual structure adds in compliance cost